-They supply our beef plants in the Midwest, South and Pacific Northwest.
+They supply our beef plants in the Midwest, Southwest, and Pacific Northwest.
 Our company does not own or operate any feedlots.

 These independent farmers supply our pork plants in the Corn Belt.
 The farmers are expected to raise hogs that meet our standards for high quality pork.

 These independent growers supply our turkey plant in the Midwest.
-We also have 70 contract growers raising turkeys owned and fed by Tyson Foods.
+We also have 72 contract growers raising turkeys owned and fed by a subsidiary of Tyson Foods.
 All growers are held to the same high standards, raising quality turkeys in the Midwest.

 We know that having a diverse group of supply partners makes good business sense.
+Working with minority-owned, veteran and service-disabled veteran owned, women-owned, and SBA certified small businesses is critical to helping us meet our high standards for quality products and ultimately creates more value for our shareholders.
 The competitive advantages of embracing the entire business community will continue to grow, and we want qualified and competitive minority, socio-economic disadvantaged, and small business suppliers to share in this growth with us.

 Learn more about how minority-owned and small businesses can connect with us on our supplier diversity page at Tyson Foods.